leoncarey/leoncarey/README.md

 <div>
   <h3>Hi!
 I'm Leo Carey</h3>

-  And I work with some these technologies below:
+  And I work with some of these technologies below:
 </div>

 <div style="display: inline_block">